depado/ginprom/README.md

 Default : "gin"

 `Engine(e *gin.Engine)`
-Specify the Gin engine directly when intializing.
+Specify the Gin engine directly when initializing.
 Saves a call to `Use(e *gin.Engine)`
 Default : `nil`

+`Ignore(paths ...string)`
+Specify which paths should not be taken into account by the middleware.